Professional Learning Engineer, Verizon Innovative Learning Schools

 Prior to joining Digital Promise, Sierra was an applied behavior analysis instructor and curriculum coordinator for the Brooklyn Autism Center.
 While working on her Masters in Education Policy and Management from Harvard Graduate School of Education, she also served as project manager and policy analyst for NoticeAbility, an organization creating hybrid academic and SEL courses for students with Dyslexia.
 Sierra received her B.A. in Government with a minor in Human Rights and Genocide from Claremont McKenna College.
 You can reach Sierra at email@example.com.

 “Powerful reflection happens in digital spaces.
 In my case study research of high school seniors, individual reflection grew naturally from participating in digital communities of practice.
 These learners looked back on all they had done in the digital space and saw their personal learning processes and best practices laid out.
 That is powerful learning.”

-Susanne is working with both Digital Promise and Digital Promise Global.
-Her focus is identifying and communicating the best learning and instructional strategies for learners of all ages and all learning differences.
-Prior to coming to Digital Promise, Susanne was a teacher and administrator, leading and advising 1:1 programs at middle, secondary, and collegiate levels as well as teaching English and advising yearbook staffs.
+Prior to coming to Digital Promise, Susanne was a teacher and administrator, leading and advising 1:1 programs at middle, secondary, and collegiate levels, as well as teaching English and advising yearbook staffs.
 She earned her Ph.D. in Composition and New Media from Old Dominion University, focusing her research on creating effective digital communities of practice.
 She earned her M.Ed. in Curriculum and Instruction from Virginia Commonwealth University and her A.B. in English with Teacher Certification from Duke University.
-You can reach Susanne at: email@example.com.
+You can reach Susanne at: firstname.lastname@example.org.

 Chief Operating Officer